oroinc/documentation/commerce/configuration_guide/menu/menu_config_levels.rst

 .. note:: This option is available in the Enterprise edition only.

-To customize one of the front store menus (e.g. commerce main menu) or customer/partner portal menu (e.g. customer user menu) for a particular organization:
+To customize one of the storefront menus (e.g. commerce main menu) or customer/partner portal menu (e.g. customer user menu) for a particular organization:

-1. Navigate to the front store menu list by clicking **System > User Management > Organizations** in the main menu.
+1. Navigate to the storefront menu list by clicking **System > User Management > Organizations** in the main menu.
 2. Click on the organization you would like to edit the menu for.
 3. Click |IcConfig| **Edit Frontend Menu**.
 4. Update the menu contents following the guidelines provided in the :ref:`Customize a Menu <doc--menus--config>` and :ref:`Edit a Frontend Menu <user-guide--system--menu--menu-frontend>` sections.